 One of the biggest urban parks in North America, Stanley Park is almost entirely surrounded by water.
 There’s plenty to see in and around the park, including its beaches, lagoon and lake with spectacular views from every angle; and its seawall, where you can exercise.
 Stanley Park is also the world’s longest uninterrupted waterfront path, at 28km (17 mi).

-Gastown is Vancouver’s most historic neighbourhood, and it’s located just next door to the downtown area.
+Gastown is Vancouver’s most historic neighborhood, and it’s located just next door to the downtown area.
 Highlights in the area – besides the food and drinks – include the steam clock (one of only a few left in the world), Hotel Europe’s Flatiron Building-like exterior and Gassy Jack’s statue.

 Metropolis at Metrotown

-A little peninsula over the bridge from Vancouver’s city centre, Granville Island is known for its thriving artists’ community, brewery and public market.
+A little peninsula over the bridge from Vancouver’s city center, Granville Island is known for its thriving artists’ community, brewery and public market.
 The market is open every day and features a food court and stalls selling fresh produce, delicious treats and handmade products.
 Its waterside location makes for picturesque photos, too.